rwmyers46/rwmyers46.github.io/_pages/projects.md

 ![image-left](/images/deer.jpg){: .align-left}

-<p>Applied convolutional neural networks with Keras / TensorFlow to compute regional species classification using 8,000 images from Texas wildlife cameras.
-Data stored in S3, processed on EC2 GPU, and visualized with Tableau.</p>
+<p>Applied convolutional neural networks with Keras / TensorFlow to compute regional species classification using imagery from wildlife cameras and Microsoft Cognitive Services API.
+Data stored in S3, cleaned with AWS Rekognition, processed on EC2 GPU, and visualized with Tableau.</p>

 <a href="https://github.com/rwmyers46/CNN-Species-Identification" class="btn btn--info">View on Github</a>